on myCWT Mobile

 Participants were asked about their process and criteria when booking a flight for business

-500 participants from US, UK & Canada
+500 participants from US, UK and Canada

 Flight bundles limited user choices